MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sys-sp-xtp-bind-db-resource-pool-transact-sql.md

 This system procedure creates a binding between the Resource Governor pool identified by *@resource_pool_name*, and the database identified by *@database_name*.
 It isn't required that the database has any memory-optimized objects at the time of binding.
 In the absence of memory-optimized objects, there's no memory taken from the resource pool.
 This binding will be used by Resource Governor to manage memory allocated by [!INCLUDE [inmemory](../../includes/inmemory-md.md)] allocators.

 If there's already a binding in place for a given database, the procedure returns an error.
-In no event may a database have more than one active binding.
+A database can't have more than one active binding.

 :::image type="icon" source="../../includes/media/topic-link-icon.svg" border="false"::: [Transact-SQL syntax conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md)